 I hope you enjoy seeing how to replace a vanity seat with a few simple steps and materials.
 Maybe grab the next one you see!

-If you would like to own this vanity seat, you can find it and much more available in my shop.
+Likewise, if you would like to own this vanity seat, you can find it and much more available in my shop.
 (SOLD) Sign up for free my newsletter below for instant discount on your first purchase.

-Do pin and share how to replace a vanity seat (or any seat), so that others can be inspire too.
+Additionally, pin and share how to replace a vanity seat (or any seat), so that others can be inspire too.
 Thank you!